pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

         pycom.rgbled(0x7f0000) # red
         time.sleep(3.5)

 After writing the code, you’ll have to press enter up to three times to tell MicroPython that you’re closing the while loop (standard MicroPython behavior).

 You now have a traffic light in your hands!
 To stop it, just do a right click on the console and press Reset.

 This concludes the short intro on how to start playing with your Pycom device.
-The next suggested step will be upgrading the firmware, as we are constantly making improvements and adding new features to it. `Download the upgrader tool <https://www.pycom.io/support/supportdownloads/>`_ and follow the instructions on screen.
+The next suggested step will be upgrading the firmware, as we are constantly making improvements and adding new features to it.
+`Download the upgrader tool <https://www.pycom.io/support/supportdownloads/>`_ and follow the instructions on screen.

-After you’re done with the upgrade, you can use Pymakr to upload and run programs in your device.
+After you’re done with the upgrade, you can use Pymakr to upload and run p rograms in your device.
 Go to this section to learn how.

 .. #todo: add link to Ralf's section

 .. note::

     Pymakr also supports wired connections.
 If you go back to Pycom Device in Preferences dialog, instead of typing the IP address, you can click on the combo box arrow and select the proper serial port from the list.
 Our boards don’t require any username or password for the serial connection, so you can leave those fields empty.

 See also
 ========